yxqd/luban/docs/dynamic-ui-tutorial.rst

 More
 ====
+See http://lubanui.org/aokuang for more examples.
+Please pay special attention
-See http://lubanui.org/aokuang for more examples on especially on how the last type of actions is used.
+to how the "load" action is used.

 More